 The Ocean vs. Funi 11 year war!

-Before I start off, I’d like to say, that I’ve been a DBZ fan since the late 90’s and pretty much know what I’m talking about.
+Before I start off, I’d like to say, that I’ve been a DBZ fan since the late 90’s and used to love both dubs, but that's worn off, now.
 Secondly Ocean and Funimation aren’t two separate dub groups.
 Ocean are a voice acting group that were hired by Funimation to dub Dragonball Z. They had their differences and parted ways for a short while.
 So there’s no such thing as a Funi dub.
 They would appropriately be called the Texas Cast.
 Here is my unbiased opinion.

 Funimation hired the Ocean Group to dub Dragonball Z in for the U.S in 1996.
 “The dub that made Dragonball Z famous” as the saying goes.
 Anyway, somewhere down the line Funi hired some people who weren’t qualified or didn’t know a thing about Anime, supervise the dubbing, so people in higher positions who knew nothing about dubbing or Anime, were telling others how to do their jobs.
 The Ocean voice actors being uncomfortable with this parted ways with Funi in 1998.